SamsungSAILMontreal/ForestDiffusion/README.md

   <img src="https://raw.githubusercontent.com/SamsungSAILMontreal/ForestDiffusion/master/fi_shap.png" alt="Feature Importance"/>
 </p>

+**2024-06-06 update**:

+There is now an option to condition on additional features/covariates X_covs.
+These features are not modified in a way.
+Thus, if you need to transform them (e.g., z-score, min-max scaling, etc.), please do so in advance.
+This new option allows you to sample from X conditional on X_covs.
+This gives you more flexibility.
+See the conditioning section below for more details on how to use it.

 **2023-12-15 update**:

 1. There is a new option to use an XGBoost data iterator (now used by default); this allows memory-efficient scaling to massive-scale datasets without requiring data duplication!
 With this new feature, we were able to train a ForestFlow on the massive Higgs boson dataset (21 features, 11M data points) in around 1.5 hours.
 See the memory section below for more details on how to use it.